-- An “N” describes whether the cancer has spread to a node in the lymph system.
+- N (node): If the cancer has spread to any nodes in the lymph system.

-Doctors also assign RCC a stage based on the size of the tumor and the spread of the cancer.
+Based on your TNM score, a doctor will then assign a numbered RCC stage.
+These stages are based on the size of the tumor and the spread of the cancer.

 There are four stages: